Art Prize of the German Democratic Republic: History

 The Art Prize was annually awarded in recognition of "outstanding creative and interpretive achievements" in visual arts, applied arts, cinema, television, radio and entertainment.
 It could be conferred to individual recipients or in collective, to groups of no more than six people.
-The recipients were awarded a silver-coated metal medal, 20 millimeter in diameter, with the inscription Kunstpreis.
-Beside it, a single grantee would also be entitled to a sum of 6,000 East German Marks, while a collective would get a sum as high as 20,000.
+The recipients were awarded a silver-coated metal medal, 20 millimeters in diameter, with the inscription Kunstpreis.
+Besides the medal, a single grantee would also be entitled to a sum of 6,000 East German Marks, while a collective would get a sum as high as 20,000 marks.
 The Art Prize was the country's highest honor for artists, and was outranked only by the National Prize of East Germany.

 It was first awarded by Minister of Culture Alexander Abusch to nineteen recipients, on 22 January 1959.
 The Ministry's decree declared that it was bestowed "in recognition of outstanding and unique artistic achievements and for promotion of artistic creativity."
 The Art Prize was conferred twice more during the year, in April and October.
 It was again awarded thrice during 1960, in March, October and December.
 From 1961, it was conferred only once every year, on varying months.
 The last presentation ceremony took place on the night of 3 October 1990, just before the state was dissolved.